 If you are hosting any event that requires set up, you must have an approved permit from Brooklyn Bridge Park.
 Please note that chalk, confetti, powders, glitter, balloons, flower petals (real or fake), or any other similar substance cannot be used in the Park.
 These substances are difficult to manage when blown into plant beds, water features, or paths.
 These products can blend with the soil or water and the dyes or chemical makeup of these products may have long-term harmful effects on the Park’s ecosystem.

 Yes!
-There are lots of places to eat and find food at Brooklyn Bridge Park.
-Please browse through all the concessions and nearby eateries here.
+There are lots of places to eat and drink at Brooklyn Bridge Park.
+Please browse through all the park concessions and nearby eateries.
 Many nearby restaurants and bars are listed on online with the DUMBO BID, Atlantic Avenue BID, and with the Montague Street BID.

 No, picnic tables and grilling areas are on a first come, first serve basis.
 When the grilling area is busy, we ask that grills are only used for one hour at a time.